Anbani/anbani.js/README.md

-Anbani is a multifunctional toolkit designed for Georgian Alphabet.
-Its main functionality revolves around text conversion between various Georgian alphabets `anbani.convert` and random text generation `anbani.lorem`.
+**Anbani** is a multifunctional toolkit designed for Georgian Alphabet.
+Main functionalities include text conversion between various Georgian alphabets via `anbani.convert` and random text generation via `anbani.lorem`.

 # Installation
 To install the package simple grab it from `npm`